6 min read

 There are two types of trampolines on the market – the traditional spring-based trampolines and newer springless trampolines.

 Springless designs completely remove springs from the equation – like Springfree Trampoline.
-Instead of springs, Springfree uses these flexible composite rods that are underneath the jumping surface and out of harm's way - how cool is that?
+Instead of springs, Springfree uses these flexible composite rods that are underneath the jumping surface and out of harm's way.
 You can learn more about the difference between spring-based and Springfree trampolines, here.

-Dr. Keith Alexander, inventor of the Springfree Trampoline and my new hero, has gone so far as to re-design the trampoline from the ground up to make jumping safe - such a legend!
+Dr. Keith Alexander, inventor of the Springfree Trampoline, has gone so far as to re-design the trampoline from the ground up to make jumping safe!
 This revolutionary design removed all the impact points that caused 90% of all product-related trampoline injuries.
 As a parent, I am super grateful for Dr Keith.
 Thanks to his genius, our kids play safely for hours and we have complete peace of mind while they play (just wish he could've built in a tantrum killer - maybe in the next generation model, eh Keith!).

-We live in Australia where we have more harsh sun than anything else.
-So we really need to look for a trampoline that's built to withstand our tough conditions.
+Living in Australia where we have more harsh sun than anything else you really needed to look for a trampoline that's built to withstand our tough conditions.

 Choosing a trampoline that is UV-resistant and UV-treated, as well as tested against harsh conditions is important as is looking for rust resistance on the frame.
 Springfree tests their trampolines more than any other manufacturer and always tests beyond the standard.
-They're also the only trampoline that offers a 10-year warranty on every part so they stand by their quality.
+There is also a 10-year warranty on EVERY PART because we stand by our quality.

 At the end of the day, folks, aside from all of the above considerations a big part of choosing the right trampoline comes down to personal preference.
 Do you like the look of the square models the most or maybe the oval?
 Is safety a priority?
 What about quality and longevity?
 How much jumping space would you like?
 Answer these questions and you're on your way to a lifetime of memories with the family - can't beat it!